alexander-ustyan/osTicket-Project/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This project covers the prerequisites and installation of osTicket, an open-source help desk ticketing system.
-It demonstrates my ability to set up and configure ticketing systems for efficient support operations.
-Through this tutorial, I showcase my skills in system installation, configuration, and IT support setup.<br />
+This tutorial guides you through the prerequisites and step-by-step installation of osTicket, an open-source help desk ticketing system.
+It provides a hands-on approach to setting up and configuring osTicket for efficient support operations.
+By following this guide, you'll learn essential system installation, configuration, and IT support setup skills, demonstrating how to deploy a fully functional ticketing system in a cloud environment.<br />

 <h2>Environments and Technologies Used</h2>